-Radicalisation, as aptly defined by the European Union (EU), is the process by which a person comes to adopt extreme political, social or religious ideas and aspirations that inspire violence or acts of terror.
-Relying on a typology of radicalisation developed by the Centre for the Prevention of Radicalization Leading to Violence, it is possible to map the various types of radicalisation involving youth in post-independence Sri Lanka.
-The types listed below are not meant to be exhaustive; they are meant to illustrate different examples of radicalisation in Sri Lanka.
+Radicalisation, as aptly defined by the European Union (EU),9 is the process by which a person comes to adopt extreme political, social or religious ideas and aspirations that inspire violence or acts of terror.
+Taking that definition into consideration and relying on a typology of radicalisation developed by the Centre for the Prevention of Radicalization Leading to Violence,10 it is possible to map some of the types of radicalisation involving youth in post-independence Sri Lanka.
+The types listed below are not meant to be exhaustive, and do not include the most recently named radical groups of the Easter Sunday attacks.
+Nonetheless, these examples illustrate different examples of radicalisation in Sri Lanka.

-The BBS has been accused of inciting violence against Muslim Sri Lankans, including by vandalising mosques, and Muslim houses and businesses.
-BBS-instigated riots along the southwestern coast of Sri Lanka in 2014 were noted as the worst ethno-religious violence the country has experienced in the recent past.
+The BBS has been accused of inciting violence against Muslim Sri Lankans,20 including by vandalising mosques, and Muslim houses and businesses.
+BBS-instigated riots along the southwestern coast of Sri Lanka in 2014 were noted as the worst21 ethno-religious violence the country has experienced in the recent past.

 Having provided an overview of the kinds of youth radicalisation in post-independence Sri Lanka, this article considers below how Sri Lanka has engaged the international community to help counter such youth radicalisation.
 International engagement so far has broadly taken two forms: practical engagement (development of rehabilitation programmes) and normative engagement (adoption of international normative frameworks to promote de-radicalisation).

-After the military defeat of the LTTE in 2009, the Sri Lankan government had custody of approximately 12,000 LTTE cadres, including over 500 youth.
-To de-radicalise and reintegrate this group into society, Sri Lanka reviewed and adopted elements of rehabilitation and de-radicalisation programmes of various countries in Asia, the Middle East, Africa, and Latin America.
-Sri Lanka’s efforts largely focused on Singapore’s rehabilitation model, which involves psychologists and religious counsellors as well as programmes like skills development and education.
-Sri Lanka adapted Singapore’s model to suit its local fabric, the consequence of which was the “6+1 Rehabilitation Model.”
+After the military defeat of the LTTE in 2009, the Sri Lankan government had custody of approximately 12,000 LTTE cadres,22 including over 500 youth.23 To de-radicalise and reintegrate this group into society, Sri Lanka reviewed and adopted24 elements of rehabilitation and de-radicalisation programmes of various countries in Asia, the Middle East, Africa, and Latin America.
+Sri Lanka’s efforts largely focused on Singapore’s rehabilitation model,25 which involves psychologists and religious counsellors as well as programmes like skills development and education.
+Sri Lanka adapted Singapore’s model to suit its local fabric, the consequence of which was the “6+1 Rehabilitation Model.”26

 While this model is not without its flaws and critics, it is nevertheless an important example of Sri Lanka’s attempts to engage with the international community to counter radicalisation.

 Such normative engagement laid, or at least supported, an international framework within which the government raised awareness of the LTTE’s recruitment of child soldiers.
-Subsequently, organisations such as Human Rights Watch and Amnesty International highlighted the LTTE’s recruitment of child soldiers.
-The radicalisation of children and youth by the LTTE became a symbol of the LTTE’s continued militarisation during the ceasefire agreement of 2002, and contributed to demonstrating the LTTE’s disregard for international law in its treatment of children and youth.
+Subsequently, organisations such as Human Rights Watch34 and Amnesty International35 highlighted the LTTE’s recruitment of child soldiers.
+The radicalisation of children and youth by the LTTE became a symbol of the LTTE’s continued militarisation during the ceasefire agreement of 2002 and contributed to demonstrating the LTTE’s disregard for international law in its treatment of children and youth.